COSC3020/parallel-mergesort-JingtianWang-28/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

+///

+The depth of divide and conquer is log n, there are log n layers of recursion in total, sorting takes n time at each layer of recursion, and the span is theta (n log n)